 If you want to be an investment banker, you will need to register as a representative of the bank you work for with the Financial Industry Regulatory Authority (FINRA).
 Investment bankers need to pass an examination in order to qualify.
 They can also acquire voluntary certifications such as the Chartered Financial Analyst (CFA) from the CFA Institute.

-To see what’s out there check out, The 20 Best Financial Management Certificate Programs here!
+To see what’s out there check out, The 20 Best Online Certified Financial Planning (CFP) Programs here!

 What can I do with a finance degree?

 Finance is a field in which you can help others achieve their life goals while potentially earning a substantial paycheck yourself.
 A degree in this field can act as a doorway to a wide spectrum of lucrative positions that offer substantial career advancement opportunities.
 Some possible Careers in Finance include: